News Teaching Publications Group Research

 Our Group Alumni

-☁ Heather Fettke von Koeckritz (UMD Undergraduate; Class 2023) earned dual degrees in Mechanical Engineering and Atmospheric and Oceanic Sciences with a minor in Robotics and Autonomous Systems.
+☁ Heather Fettke von Koeckritz (UMD Undergraduate; Class of 2023) earned dual degrees in Mechanical Engineering and Atmospheric and Oceanic Science with a minor in Robotics and Autonomous Systems.
 Heather's undergraduate capstone focused on understanding ENSO teleconnections in a future with climate intervention.
 Heather will begin employment at Northrop Grumman Corporation after a summer of travel.

 MRG